-Trent D. Williams, Jr. is an Assistant Professor of Modern Dance + Choreography in the School of Theatre and Dance.
+Trent D. Williams, Jr. is an Associate Professor of Modern Dance + Choreography in the School of Theatre and Dance.
 He is an affiliate faculty member of the Centers for Arts in Medicine, Arts, Migration and Entrepreneurship at the University of Florida where he has taught since 2014.
 Mr. Williams has also served as a faculty member at the University of Maryland Baltimore County (UMBC), University of Trinidad & Tobago, Howard Community College, Howard University Division of Fine Arts and Johns Hopkins Estellle Dennis/ Peabody Dance Training Program for Boys.
 Additionally, he is a consultant for the Florida Department of State, Division of Cultural Affairs, National Endowment for the Arts, and MAP Fund.
 Recently awarded the UF 2020 Superior Accomplishment, 2019-2022 UF Provost’s Term Professorship, 2018 UF Excellence Award for Assistant Professors, and 2018 International Educator.
 In addition, Williams was selected as one of “40 under 40” by The Gainesville Sun.

 Mr. Williams was a founding member of Urban Souls Dance Company in Houston, Texas and he has been a guest artist with Tallahassee Ballet in Tallahassee, FL, EDGEWORKS Dance Theatre in Washington, DC.
 Additionally, Mr. Williams has performed alongside Destiny’s Child, 112, and Janelle Monae among others.
 In 2007, Mr. Williams was invited to dance with Dayton Contemporary Dance Company (DCDC) in world-renowned works by Talley Beatty, The Stack Up (1992) and Eleo Pomare, Las Desenamoradas (1987), Donald Byrd, Rodney A. Brown, William B. McClellan, Jr., Debbie Blunden-Diggs, Shonna Hickman-Matlock and Bill T. Jones.